fevish/wolkowskiwebdesign/_drafts/_posts/futuristic-websites-and-inbound-marketing.md

 ## The solution?
 Online Marketing!

 Or, more accurately referred to as "Inbound Marketing".
-Inbound Marketing tactics include:
+Inbound Marketing tactics include content marketing through:

 * A Website that is **functional and SEO friendly**
-* A Blog with quality posts
+* A Blog with quality articles and content
 * Search Engine Optimization
 * Social Media
 * Email Marketing